Account Monitoring Order

 FATF was chartered in 1989 by the Group of Seven industrial nations to foster the establishment of national and global measures to combat money laundering.
 It is an international policy-making body that sets anti-money laundering standards and counter-terrorist financing measures worldwide.
 Its Recommendations do not have the force of law.
-Thirty-four countries and two international organizations are members.
+Thirty-five countries and two international organizations are members.
 In 2012, FATF substantially revised its 40 + 9 Recommendations and reduced them to 40.
 FATF develops annual typology reports showcasing current money laundering and terrorist financing trends and methods.
 See www.fatf-gafi.org.

 Financial Action Task Force-Style Regional Body (FSRB)